I Love Guelph Tap Water!

 If you are hosting an event on City of Guelph property, like Riverside Park or Exhibition Park, please visit the City of Guelph Special Events page and complete an application.

-For all other events, please review the Conditions of Service and complete an Application Form.
+For all other events, please complete an application form.